wlittler/HTMLIntroductory/quizzes/day4.md

 * Link
 * style="color: red;"

-Give an example of a attribute selector.
+Give an example of an attribute selector.